DiogoAbu/chatty/README.md

 ## Development
 Want to contribute?
 Great, read [CONTRIBUTING.md](#) for details on our code of conduct.

-To fix a bug or enhancement, follow these steps:
+To start developing, follow these steps:

 - Fork the repo.
+- Make sure you are on master (`git checkout master && git pull`).
-- Create a new branch (`git checkout -b feat/FeatureName`).
+- Create a new branch (`git checkout -b featureName`).
 - Make the appropriate changes in the files.
+- Add the files to reflect the changes made (`git add .`).
 - Commit your changes (`git commit -m "fix: delay render of screen"`).
-- Add the files to reflect the changes made (`git add .`).
   - The message MUST follow the [conventional commit format](https://conventionalcommits.org/).
   - Examples:
     - `docs: correct spelling on README`
     - `fix: correct minor typos in code`
     - `feat(lang): add polish language`
 - The commit will trigger linters and tests, check if everything finished successfully.
-- Push to the current branch (`git push`).
+- Push the current branch (`git push`).
 - Create a [Pull Request](https://github.com/DiogoAbu/chatty/compare) across forks.

 *On VS Code you can use the extension Conventional Commits (vscode-conventional-commits)*